s4ragent/rac_on_xx/azure/README.md

     #sudo /u01/app/12.2.0/grid/bin/crsctl status res -t

-if you want to stop first container
+if you want to stop first vm

     #bash azureutil.sh stop 1

-if you want to stop storage container
+if you want to stop storage_vm

     #bash azureutil.sh stop storage

-and restart first container
+and restart first vm

     #bash azureutil.sh start 1

-if you want to start all containers
+if you want to start all vms

     #bash azureutil.sh startall

-if you want to delete all containers
+if you want to delete all vms

     #bash azureutil.sh deleteall